XTRAGES/smartpension/README.md

 2. Connect your MetaMask wallet
 3. Login with the appropriate role (Admin, Doctor, or Pensioner)

-## :handshake: Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## :balance_scale: License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.